bitwarden/help/_articles/miscellaneous/cli.md

 ### Login != Unlock

-The `login` and `unlock` commands are different. `login` requires your email address and master password and performs authentication against the external Bitwarden server (requiring additional two-step login prompts, if configured). `unlock` performs local authentication only (against a persisted hash) and therefore would work even without an active internet connection or if the external Bitwarden server is not available.
+The `login` and `unlock` commands are different.
+All `login` commands perform authentication against the external Bitwarden server (requiring additional two-step login prompts, if configured). `unlock` performs local authentication only (against a persisted hash) and therefore would work even without an active internet connection or if the external Bitwarden server is not available.
 You cannot unlock your vault if you have not already logged in first.

 Most users should prefer locking and unlocking their vault rather than logging out and logging in.
 This is the same process and workflow that all other Bitwarden client applications follow.
 A typical use case would be that a user logs into the CLI application only once and then only performs `unlock` commands thereafter.